JohanOhlin/divingintoazure/_postsDrafts/2019-11-30-logging-to-azure-monitor-in-dotnet-core.markdown

 }
 {% endhighlight %}

-<p>We can then change in the previous KQL query to filter by a single customer</p>
+We can then change in the previous KQL query to filter by a single customer

 {% highlight kql linenos %}
 let selectedAppName = "WorkerService";